News

 • May be repeated at one hour intervals if needed

-Intermittent intravenous infusion
+Continuous intravenous infusion (unlicensed)

 • Prepare an infusion containing 2mg/ml as follows: